bzl-io/bzl/README.md

 # bzl

-`bzl` is a command-line application that adds extra functionality to [bazel](https://bazel.build).
-In practice, it acts as a drop-in replacement for bazel itself (and shorter to type!).
-Any command or command-line-option not specifically interpreted by bzl is passed directly to bazel itself.

-For example: `$ bzl build :app` works like you'd expect.

-## Status

-Experimental.
+`bzl` is a command-line application that makes it easier to work with multiple versions of bazel.
+You can install different versions and easily switch between them.

 ## Install bzl